IT-JONCTION/beatify/README.md

 ## Options

 - `-a, --auth-token AUTH_TOKEN`: Optional.
 The authentication token for the BetterUptime API.
 If not provided, the tool will prompt for it during runtime.
+- `-g, --heartbeat-group HEARTBEAT_GROUP`: Optional.
+The heartbeat group to add the heartbeat to.
+If not provided, the tool will default to creating the heartbeats without a group.
 - `-u, --user USER`: Optional.
 The crontab user to edit.
 If not provided, the tool will default to the current user's crontab.
 - `-h, --help`: Display the help message and exit.